 Any deviations are displayed more clearly with the target.
 If the deviation between TARGET and ACTUAL is particularly high, you have to intervene as a priority.
 All you have to do is to implement the training planned by 2PEAK more precisely.
 In this way you will get closer to your goal.
 If the main competition is still a long way off (more than three months), larger deviations are more tolerable than in the immediate preparation for the race.

-If you see a meaningful deviation regarding your VO2max/Potential score, you should focus on executing your intervals in Z4-high (shorter Z4 intervals at the upper end of Z4) and Z5.
+- If you notice a large deviation in VO2max, you should focus more on the intervals in upper Z4 and Z5.

-If you click on ‘Details’ you see how your training load is spread over the 8 differentiated training zones we use in the background and how much of your energy has been ‘wasted’ in unstructured (‘dirty’) training which we call Zx.
-Multisport athletes will see this view separated in disciplines.
+Click on ‘Details’ to see how the training load is distributed in the 8 differentiated training zones we use in the background and how much energy was ‘wasted’ in the unstructured (‘dirty’) training we call Zx.
+Multi-sport athletes will see this overview separated by discipline.